 -Shakti Parwha Kaur

-This meditation brings a total mental balance to the individual psyche.
-Through this constant practice, the mind awakens to the infinite capacity of the soul for sacrifice, service, and creation.
+This meditation brings mental balance.
+Through this practice, the mind awakens to the infinite capacity of the soul for sacrifice, service, and creation.
+It is said that a person who meditates on this sound current for 2.5 hours a day for a year, will know the unknowable and see the unseeable.

 Posture: Sit in Easy Pose with a straight spine, and a light Neck Lock.
 Wrists are on the knees, arms and elbows straight, start with the hands in Gyan Mudra.